Best practices: Protecting from phishing attacks

 - It sounds urgent or threatening.
 Invoking a sense of urgency or fear is a common phishing tactic.
 Beware of messages trying to scare you into acting without thinking.

 - It contains attachments from unknown sources that you were not expecting.
-The inclusion of malicious attachments with malware is a common phishing tactic.
+Inclusion of malicious attachments with malware is a common phishing tactic.

 Be extremely careful when clicking links you receive via emailBefore you click on a link inside an email, you must be absolutely certain who the email is coming from and that the link is secure.
 If you want to test the link, you can open a new browser window in incognito mode and type in the URL instead of clicking the suspicious link.